 Chris Holstege, who later became chair of UVA's Faculty Senate, worked closely with Simon in the months that followed.
 He found Simon to be "an outstanding communicator," one who is unassuming, who listens and who will ask tough questions to help in decision-making.
 He said Simon has been very engaged with the UVA faculty.
-"He's one of the brighter gaged with the UVA faculty.
-"He's one of the brightest leaders I've worked with."
-Holstege said.
+"He's one of the brightest leaders I've worked with," Holstege said.
 "Everyone is grieving him leaving."